ccosby/ccosby/ccosby_resume.md

 ##### <div align="center">ccosby@gmail.com</div>
 ##### <div align="center">678-805-7481</div>

-This résumé probably doesn't read the way in which you're accustomed.
+This CV probably does not read the way in which you're accustomed.
 If you read from the bottom up, it is an autobiographical account of my career.
 The skills sections that appear under each blurb are the highlights of what I picked up during that particular assignment, not the sum total of what I know.